• Login

 Settlement

-The LPI – Feeder program creates a settlement index based on weekly data collected from auction markets across western Canada.
+The LPI – Feeder program creates a settlement index based on weekly data collected from online and auction markets across western Canada.
 From this data, a settlement index is publicly available on the following Monday (Tuesday when Monday falls on a statutory holiday).

 Settlement Index

-The settlement index is representative of the average price of an 850 pound steer in any given week.
+The settlement index is representative of the price of an 850 pound steer in any given week.
 The index is calculated by:

 3. A four-week average slide is calculated and applied to standardize prices to represent an 850 pound steer.

-5. A weekly average is then taken using all sale data from that week.
+5. A weekly average is then taken using all eligible sale data from that week.
 This becomes the published index.

 *Auction market sales data will not be disclosed due to contractual obligations